PrimaryEnglish

 Download this example at the top of this page

-These features are as follows, although there are no hard and fast rules as to what can and can’t be included.
+The features of a fact file are as follows, although there are no hard and fast rules as to what can and can’t be included.

 Title